We're the only ecology consultancy that will refund your money if you don't get planning based on our advice (terms apply)

 The Land Contamination Risk Assessment

-Assessing contamination risks involves several stages as determined by a series of guidelines, namely the Environment Agency’s LCRM (Land contamination risk management (LCRM) – GOV.UK):
+Assessing contamination risks involves several stages as determined by a series of guidelines, namely the Environment Agency Land Contamination Risk Management rules, part 2a of the Environmental Protection Act 1990 and building regulations.

 1. Desk study: A review of historical records, maps, and previous land uses to identify potential contamination sources.